-Make sure your data is backed up on World Backup Day
+Celebrate World Backup Day by keeping your data backed up and protected

 The team at Android Central has written extensively on the topic of data backup, and to recognize this important day, we've prepared a collection of some of our favorite articles to help you get a handle on your data backups.

-For starters, we have several articles about various online backup storage solutions such as Google One and Dropbox, as well as guides on how to back up your Android phone.
+For starters, we have several articles about various online backup storage solutions such as Google One and Dropbox, as well as a guide on how to back up your Android phone.

 There is coverage on restoring your text messages and WhatsApp chats, as well as on backing up your photos in Google Photos or transfering those photos from one storage service like OneDrive to another like Google Drive.